SalK91/convex_optimization/docs/reinforcement/2_mdp.md

-Reinforcement Learning (RL) is fundamentally the science of sequential decision-making under uncertainty.
-When an agent possesses a complete mathematical description (a model) of its environment's rules and rewards, this complex problem is rigorously formalized by the Markov Decision Process (MDP).
-Understanding the MDP hierarchy—from simple state transitions to optimal policy discovery—is the bedrock of modern RL.
+# Chapter 2: Markov Decision Processes and Dynamic Programming
+Reinforcement Learning relies on the mathematical framework of Markov Decision Processes (MDPs) to formalize sequential decision-making under uncertainty.
+The key idea is that an agent interacts with an environment, making decisions that influence both immediate and future rewards.

-> Reinforcement Learning (RL) is about selecting actions over time to maximize long-term reward.
+> Reinforcement Learning is about selecting actions over time to maximize long-term reward.

-## I. The Markovian Hierarchy
+## The Markovian Hierarchy

 The RL framework is built upon three foundational models, each adding complexity and agency.

-### 1. The Markov Process (MP)
+### The Markov Process
 A Markov Process, or Markov Chain, is the simplest model, concerned only with the flow of states.
 It is defined by the set of States ($S$) and the Transition Model ($P(s' \mid s)$).

 The defining characteristic is the Markov Property: the next state is independent of the past states, given only the current state.